Kevin Hart will no longer be hosting the 2019 Oscars, the actor and comedian announced late Thursday night.

 Social media users uncovered the tweets earlier in the day, sparking calls for Hart to apologize.

-The Night School star, who announced two days earlier that he would be hosting the Academy Awards in February, posted two videos to Instagram describing the backlash as “beyond crazy.”
-He added that he would not apologize or cave to “internet trolls.”
+The Night School star, who announced two days earlier that he would be hosting the Academy Awards in February, posted two videos to Instagram in response to the backlash.

 Hours later, he decided to bow out of hosting the Oscars.